Libraries bring families together

 York County Libraries strive to create a family-friendly space that everyone can enjoy!

 Spaces and Programs for All

-All 13 locations provide special areas for families to engage in play and interactive learning for young children as well as spaces for teens and older adults.
-With our casual reading areas, we hope to entice visitors to share stories or spend a comfortable time browsing for materials.
+All 13 locations provide special areas for families to engage in play and interactive learning for young children.
+Our libraries also provide spaces for teens and older adults.
+With our casual reading areas we invite visitors to share stories or spend browsing the shelves.

-Our libraries are very interested in providing support to families by sharing information about services in the community and offering programs around the PA Forward five literacies that affect all our members: Basic, Information, Civic and Social, Financial and Heath Literacy.
+We support families by sharing information about community services and offering programs related to the PA Forward 5 literacies: Basic, Information, Civic & Social, Financial, and Health Literacy.

-York County Libraries also reach out into the community to bring service to members in offsite locations.
-Our Beyond Our Walls program with the York County prison is an example of service to incarcerated parents as they try to stay connected to their children by recording stories with library staff that will be sent to their children to listen to.
+York County Libraries reach out to the community to bring services to members in offsite locations.
+The Beyond Our Walls program with the York County Prison help incarcerated parents stay connected to their children by recording stories for them to listen to at home.

 Other Available Resources & Programs:

-- Salem Square Library in Western end of York City: Available for families who are not able to visit other library locations
+- Salem Square – A library in the West end of York City that is available for families who are not able to visit other library locations

 For more information about what resources York County Libraries provides for individuals of all ages, feel free to explore our What Can I Do? tab.